 The cost of water fluoridisation in many developed countries is about $1.oo per person.
 This is much less than the cost of fixing the dental problems that would exist without fluoridisation.
 Many studies support the idea that this practice is justified.

 The human body needs many trace elements to survive.
 These same elements can sometimes be toxic in higher doses.
 Copper is one example of this; deficiencies are a health issue, but toxicity occurs beyond a very small dose.
 Fluoride is probably similar.
-It is useful in small doses, but causes problems in human when consumed in extremely high doses.
+It is useful in small doses but causes problems in humans when consumed in extremely high doses.

 The content of this article is meant for informational purposes only and should not be considered a source of professional advice, recommendations, or endorsements.
 It is not a substitute for seeking expert guidance or making well-informed decisions based on individual circumstances.
 Although we strive for accuracy and reliability, we cannot guarantee the information's completeness or suitability for all situations.
 Readers are urged to verify facts, consult experts, and consider their own context before taking actions or decisions based on this content.
 No warranties, explicit or implied, are provided regarding the accuracy, timeliness, or completeness of the presented information.
 Relying on this information is at the reader's own discretion and risk.
 We encourage readers to consult relevant professionals or experts for advice tailored to their specific needs.
 Neither the author, publisher, nor any affiliated parties will be held responsible for errors, omissions, or damages resulting from the use or reliance on the information in this article.